-Students who provide a Bachelor's degree with a CGPA between 2.0 and 2.499 on a 4.0 scale, or equivalent, recognized by the UAE's Ministry of Education; and directly meet English language requirements as stipulated above, may be admitted to the Remedial Program.
-The Remedial Program consists of six (6) graduate-level credit hours that are not counted towards any of the Master's programs offered at ADSM.
+Students who provide a Bachelor's degree with a CGPA between 2.0 and 2.499 on a 4.0 scale, or equivalent, recognized by the UAE's Ministry of Education, may be admitted to the Remedial Program.
+The Remedial Program consists of four (4) graduate-level credit hours that are not counted towards any of the Master's programs offered at ADSM.

-Course Code Course Title Credit Hours
+Course Code Course Title Credit Ho

-REM 8011 Introduction to Business Management 1
+REM 8011 ntroduction to Business Management 1

-REM 8012 Innovative Decision-Making 2
+REM 8012 Innovative Decision-Making 1

-REM 8013 Entrepreneurial Excellence 2
+REM 8013 Entrepreneurial Excellence 1

 REM 8014 Research and Analytics in Business 1